How to Use and Care for Le Creuset Bakeware

 Great Results at Low Heats

 If you’re using the bakeware on the hob, consider which ring would be the best option.
 The manufacturer advises that you should choose a ring that, when lit, creates an even distribution of heat all across the base of the pot*, but not one that is so big that the base is exposed to a highly focused, intense heat.
-If using the pot in the oven, Le Creuset bakeware should be exposed to heats no greater than 190 degrees celsius, or 375 degrees fahrenheit.

 Browning meat or thickening sauces